dethebera/Bera-HardhatExample/README.md

 # Bera-HardhatExample
 This repo should serve as an example of the config and manual gas-override required for hardhat based contract deployments on Berachain Artio.
+The repo also should help you verify countracts directly via hardhat (Routescan api and config has been shared).

 ## Sum-up on the changes made.